"Adventures in Delegating - Episode 2, What & How" - Transcript

 ____________________________

-Goal-oriented thought work with repeatable actions.
-This category takes a bit more training and guidelines for staff to execute correctly, but yields a huge jump in your productivity.
+Goal-oriented thought works with repeatable actions.
+This category requires more training and guidelines for staff to execute correctly, but it yields a massive jump in productivity.
 These are items you need to apply SOME of your brilliance, your owner-mindset, then delegate to the staff with a clear eye on the goal, not every detail.

 ____________________________